Sebastian Øgaard

-Sebastian Øgaard Laursen (born 30 January 2004) is a Danish racing driver who last competed in the Eurocup-3 with MP Motorsport.
+Sebastian Øgaard Laursen (born 30 January 2004) is a Danish racing driver who currently competed in the GT World Challenge Europe.
 He is a Team Danmark athlete.

 Career

 Karting

 Øgaard was voted Karting Driver of the Year in the 2019 Danish Automobile Sports Union (DASU) awards.

 Lower formulae

 2019

 In 2019, Øgaard made his single-seater debut during the penultimate round of the F4 Danish Championship, competing with FSP.
 He finished all three races in the points, managing to achieve a best result of sixth in Race 1.

 Øgaard also entered as a guest driver into the final round of the F4 Spanish Championship at Barcelona.
 Competing with MP Motorsport, his best finish was twelfth place in the third race, finishing ahead of full-time teammate Rafael Villanueva Jr. in the process.

 2020

-He competed in two of the three rounds of the F4 Danish Championship with Team FSP in 2020.
+Øgaard competed in two of the three rounds of the F4 Danish Championship with Team FSP in 2020.
 Winning four races and finishing on the podium in five out of six races, he finished third in the championship, 30 points behind the leader and behind two full-time drivers.

 Øgaard was a full-time entry with Bhaitech in the 2020 Italian F4 Championship.
 He scored 12 points over the course of the season and was classified 20th in a field of 44 drivers.